maxal1986/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1

-The data for this assignment (i.e. "activity.csv"" file) must be in the folder "RepData_PeerAssessment1".
+The original dataset for this assignment (i.e. "activity.zip"" file) must be in the folder "RepData_PeerAssessment1".

 The following libraries will be used during the process: